ValdonVitija/pyggester/README.md

 <h1 align="center">Pyggester - static/dynamic python analysis</h1>

-# About
+# 📘 About

-pyggester - (python + suggester) functions as both a static and dynamic analyzer.
+pyggester - (python + suggester) functions as both a dynamic and static analyzer.
 Its primary purpose lies in offering suggestions to enhance the efficiency of Python code by addressing suboptimal usage of data structures.

-# Features
+# ⭐ Features

   Pyggester offers a pretty decent cli interface for its functionalities.
 The cli is built on top of [typer](https://github.com/tiangolo/typer)